Bullying & Harassment Lawyers for the Workplace and School

-You can reach a compassionate and informative lawyer at Holman Schiavone, LLC, by calling our office at (816) 399-5149.
+You can reach a compassionate and informative bullying & harassment lawyer at Holman Schiavone, LLC, by calling our office at (816) 399-5149.
 All initial consultations are free of charge.
 We will help you understand your full legal options and how our firm can support your pursuit of justice and compensation for your child.

-Harassment at School, on Teams and in Clubs
+Harassment at School, on Teams, and in Clubs

 Children we have represented in the Kansas City area have been harassed and bullied because of their physical appearance, religious beliefs, physical or mental disabilities, skin color and sexual orientation.
 If your child tells you about bullying or has been noticeably harmed (physically or emotionally) from harassment or bullying, you may be able to seek legal and financial recovery.